Collect and Display Airbrake Error Metrics with Ruby

 The script started as a single file blob of code.
-After some refactoring I created two main classes: AirbrakeFetcher and BarChart.
+After some refactoring, I created two main classes: AirbrakeFetcher and BarChart.

 AirbrakeFetcher